Skip to main content

 Three tables capture immutable audit trails:

-• billing_events — every cost-of-goods event (Vapi + Telnyx + Gemini per call) AND every chargeable event (per conversation, per minute).
+• billing_events: every vendor cost-of-goods event (voice, telephony, and model spend per call) AND every chargeable event (per conversation, per minute).
 Immutable for accounting integrity.

-Append-only is enforced via Postgres triggers — even superuser writes are blocked unless explicitly bypassed via the operator-side vorel role used for retention sweeps + the right-to-erasure path.
+Append-only is enforced via Postgres triggers: even superuser writes are blocked unless explicitly bypassed via a dedicated operator-side database role used for retention sweeps + the right-to-erasure path.
+Recent audit action additions cover the new architectural surfaces: pci_vault_redirect_issued / pci_vault_redirect_completed / pci_vault_redirect_failed (PCI vault-redirect payment flows), pci_enable_toggled / pci_vendor_changed (per-tenant PCI configuration), crm_as_sor_enforcement_disabled (per-tenant CRM-write enforcement override), and impersonation_started / impersonation_ended (operator view-as-tenant sessions).

 Rate limiting

-Vorel enforces a 4-layer rate-limit stack to defend against floods, accidents, and runaway integrations:
+Vorel enforces a layered rate-limit stack to defend against floods, accidents, and runaway integrations:

 LayerLimitWhere